ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ## Update the Test

-We are going to start getting the data from the service we just created.
+We are going to start getting the data from the service we just created within our `TeaPage`.
 For the most part, I will describe the changes you should make to the test, but I leave it to you to figure out how to make the changes.
 Here is a synopsis of those changes:

 - Inject a mock of the service.
 - Change the tea data from what is hard coded in the page.
 Adjust the tests accordingly.
 - Set up the service to return the modified tea data.

+For all of the code mentioned here, we are working in one of the files in `src/app/tea`.

 ### Inject a Mock of the Service